 Across our fundamental equity strategies, we seek to identify companies that can produce excess returns on invested capital and use those returns to control their destinies.
 We believe that a company’s ability to do this is inextricably linked to ESG factors.

-- U.N.-Supported Principles for Responsible Investment (PRI) Signatory
+- United Nations-Supported Principles for Responsible Investment (PRI) signatory since 2011

 Stephanie Braming, CFA, Partner